AI-Assisted Coding: What Nobody Tells You (2026)

 Fixing it took understanding — not another AI prompt.

+That's not an argument against AI tools.
 It's an argument for knowing your craft well enough to catch what they miss.

-So, Should You Use AI Coding Tools?
+Should You Use AI Coding Tools?

+Absolutely.
 But go in with the right expectations.

 Use them to: